marizethpb/8-Week-SQL-Challenge/Case Study 1: Dany's Diner/sql_scripts.md

 ---
 ## 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
+For this question, I created a CTE (customer_points) through joined table of sales and menu, that accounts for the X20 points for sushi while X10 for others.
+I then summed the points for each product then grouped them by customer.

     WITH customer_points AS
     (